Shalauca/dataexplorer-docs/data-explorer/kusto/query/assessment.md

 |-----|
 |   28|

-Did you no, KQL is case-sensitive for everything – table names, table column names, operators, functions, and so on.
+Did you know, KQL is case-sensitive for everything – table names, table column names, operators, functions, and so on.

 This query has a single tabular expression statement.
 The statement begins with a reference to a table called *StormEvents* and contains several operators, [`where`](where-operator.md) and [`count`](count-operator.md), each separated by a pipe.
 The data rows for the source table are filtered by the value of the *StartTime* column and then filtered by the value of the *State* column.
 In the last line, the query returns a table with a single column and a single row containing the count of the remaining rows.

-In contrast to Kusto queries, [Management commands](../management/index.md are requests to     Kusto to process or modify data or metadata.
+In contrast to Kusto queries, [Management commands](../management/index.md) are requests to     Kusto to process or modify data or metadata.
 For example, the following management command creates a new Kusto table with two columns, `Level` and `Number`:

 ```kusto
 .create table Logs (Level:string, Text:string)
 ```

 Management commands have their own syntax, which isn't part of the Kusto Query Language syntax, although the two share many concepts.
-In particular, management comands are distinguished from queries by having the first character in the text of the command be the dot (`.`) character (which can't start a query).
+In particular, management commands are distinguished from queries by having the first character in the text of the command be the dot (`.`) character (which can't start a query).
 Why do we do it like this?
 This distinction prevents many kinds of security attacks, simply because it prevents embedding management commands inside queries.

 Not all management commands modify data or metadata.
 The large class of commands that start with `.show`, are used to display metadata or data.
 For example, the `.show tables` command returns a list of all tables in the current database.